 The Public promises a "family friendly" performance in this production of the adult fairytale musical that incorporates more carnal encounter between Little Red Ridinghood and the Wolf.

+The engagement is based on the 2010 Regent's Park Open Air Theatre London staging.
+The Public Theater enlisted original London co-directors Timothy Sheader and Liam Steel to re-explore the production in a fresh incarnation for Shakespeare in the Park.
 Tickets will be distributed primarily through the Public's free virtual ticketing lottery, which will begin accepting submissions for the Aug.
 22 matinee on Aug.
 15 at 4 PM and will remain open through Aug.
 16. at 4 PM.
 Individuals can register for up to four tickets each.

 A limited number of tickets will also be available through a stand-by line on the day of the performance.
 The Public Theater is curently accepting requests for a limited number of group reservations.
 Interested groups of 10 or more can submit a group request form available on-line at shakespeareinthepark.org/matinee.